karenboudaou/Web-Scraping-Yelp/README.md

 Overview

-This repository contains two main components:
+This repository contains three main components:

+Scraping Yelp Data: A Python-based web scraper that extracts keywords from Yelp restaurant review pages and processes them for further analysis.

 Preprocessing Yelp Reviews: A set of scripts for text analysis, including word frequency analysis, lift matrix calculation, dissimilarity matrix computation, MDS plots, and text preprocessing techniques like stemming and lemmatization.

-Scraping Yelp Data: A Python-based web scraper that extracts keywords from Yelp restaurant review pages and processes them for further analysis.
+Analyzing the sentiments: